Aura-healthcare/hrv-analysis/sphinx-docs/source/readme.md

 ### Outliers and ectopic beats filtering methods

-These package provides methods to remove outliers and ectopic beats from signal for further analysis.
+This package provides methods to remove outliers and ectopic beats from signal for further analysis.
 Those methods are useful to get Normal to Normal Interval (NN interval) from Rr Interval.
 Please use this methods carefully as they might have a huge impact on features calculation.

 ```python